 One of the most dramatic changes to the interior auditorium space was the reincorporation of natural light into the performance area, the way it was originally designed in the 1930s, with large windows on the north and south walls.
 The installation of motorized shades restored the auditorium’s programmatic flexibility, transforming it into a multipurpose space more suited to the dynamic modern-day campus.

 Due to the age of the building, accessibility modifications were a major design focus.
 In the auditorium, accessible and companion seating were incorporated into the new seating arrangement.
 The existing aisles were also modified to meet ADA standards and the mixing booth and stage were made accessible by means of a ramped entrance and wheelchair lift, respectively.
 Accessible and gender-inclusive restrooms were added to the lobby, taking advantage of previously underutilized space beneath the balcony.
 The introduction of gender-inclusive restrooms reflects the University’s mission to foster inclusivity amongst its student body.
-With updated mechanical and electrical systems and significant water use reduction, the renovation is the first on the UT campus to achieve LEED Platinum Certification.
+With updated mechanical and electrical systems and significant water use reduction, the renovation is the first on campus to be LEEDv4 BD+C Platinum Certified.
 Hogg Memorial Auditorium demonstrates that restoring historic buildings in a sustainable, technologically focused manner is not cost prohibitive.

 Texas One Stop